sorribas/phantom-render-stream/README.md

   userAgent   : '',          // No default.
   crop        : false,       // Defaults to false.
 Set to true or {top:5, left:5} to add margin printMedia  : false,       // Defaults to false.
-Force the use of a print stylesheet. expects     : 'something'  // No default.
-Do not render until window.renderable is set to 'something' });
+Force the use of a print stylesheet. expects     : 'something', // No default.
+Do not render until window.renderable is set to 'something'
+  phantomFlags: ['--ignore-ssl-errors=true'] // Defaults to [].
+Command line flags passed to phantomjs });
 ```